 What can you do in the first 6 weeks to start the reconnection and healing process?

 The BodyLove Pilates Postnatal After Birth Training Program is a 6 week core activation guide that provides you with safe and gentle exercises that can begin as soon as you are ready after labor – as early as the next day.

 - We believe there is so much healing and recovery you can do in these 6 weeks that is both safe and effective.

 - Developed to support you in your return to fitness and strength - you are able to follow along with Founder, Ali Handley, as she begins her core reactivation program the day she gets home from hospital.

-- Caring for a newborn is a demanding job and it is our goal to help support you through these challenges by rediscovering your core connection, over-all strength, stability and mobility.
+Caring for a newborn is a demanding job and it is our goal to help support you through these challenges by rediscovering your core connection, over-all strength, stability and mobility.
 Begin your journey with us today - Become a BodyLove Pilates member today.

 How does it work?

 - Created from founder, Ali Handley’s genuine postnatal experience – the program allows you to follow along with her daily 10min core workouts that start the day she returns from hospital after giving birth to her second child.

 - Join Ali as she works to close her Diastasis Recti or Abdominal Separation, reconnect with her abdominals, repair her pelvic floor and address the postural needs of a postnatal woman – stretching, spinal mobilization and postural workouts.